AMWA-TV/ms-05-01/docs/Device Model.md

 ## Device structure

-As illustrated in the figure `NCA Device` below, the Device model envisions a Device as a _**root block**_ accompanied by a few housekeeping objects.
-The root block shall contain all the objects that control the device's application functions.
+As illustrated in the figure `NCA Device` below, the Device model envisions a Device as a [root block](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html) accompanied by a few control objects.
 In simple devices, these objects might be contained directly in the root block; in more complex devices, they will be contained in a hierarchy of blocks nested inside the root block.

-Every Device shall contain exactly one root block.

 An object contained in a block is called a _**member**_ or _**member object**_ of that block.

 A Device may have certain application functions the designers wish not to be network-controllable.
 Such functions will not be represented in the root block or its nested blocks, and will consequently not be in the device's control API.

-Device housekeeping objects are called _**managers**_.
-A manager class may be instantiated at most once per device.
-See [Managers](Managers.md).

 | ![NCA device](images/Device.png) |
 |:--:|